null

 Conclusions

-Although the Sony A9 III is not a camera for the general consumer - after all, it clocks in at $5999.99 - it is a marvel of engineer.
+Although the Sony A9 III is not a camera for the general consumer - after all, it clocks in at $5999.99 - it is a marvel of engineering.
 The jump Sony has made to the global shutter will likely be as impactful to underwater photography as the jump from DSLR to mirrorless cameras.
 The newfound capability of a shutter and sync speed maxing out at 1/80000 as well as recent improvements in strobe technology results in incredible control of ambient and artificial light.
-Incredibly shallow sunball photos and beautiful black backgrounds will be easily attainable.
+Incredibly shallow sunball photos and beautiful black backgrounds are easily attainable.
 The only potential limitations could be the duration of the flash coming from the strobe itself - an aspect of strobe engineering that had not been a limiting factor in the past.

 The global shutter has also opened the door to incredibly fast autofocus refresh rates as well as incredibly fast burst shooting.
 At 120 fps, it will be almost impossible to miss action.
 With no rolling shutter, the A9 III is the ultimate action camera for baitball and pelagic shooting.